 The butterfly exhibit at the Desert Botanical Garden is a popular destination for school groups, out-of-town visitors, and locals alike.
 Visitors to the Marshall Butterfly Pavilion can expect to see hundreds of butterflies housed in a flight-enclosed lush garden that recreates a habitat that is most appealing to butterflies.

-Five Things to Know about the Desert Botanical Garden Butterfly Pavilion
+Five Things to Know about the Butterfly Pavilion

 - Previously known as the Maxine and Jonathan Marshall Butterfly Pavilion, the new seasonal butterfly opened in 2017.
-The expanded exhibit incorporate a caterpillar nursery and emergence chamber to let visitors view all stages of a butterfly’s life.
-The exhibit features educational displays about the butterfly life cycle, pollination and how to create a butterfly friendly garden.
+The expanded exhibit incorporates a caterpillar nursery and emergence chamber to let visitors view all stages of a butterfly’s life.
+The exhibit features educational displays about the butterfly life cycle, pollination and how to create a butterfly-friendly garden.